-Nights when I am sleeping in her shoulder blades, her white feather wings & necklaces of sentences enfold me so gently that when I wake in her cloud embrace, the dusky skies & sentences do not overwhelm me with how limitless I have become.
+Nights when I am sleeping in her shoulder blades, her white-feather wings and necklaces of sentences enfold me so effortlessly–that when I wake to her cloud embrace, the obfuscated skies and sentences do not overwhelm me with how limitless I have become.

 In half-sleep, her feather wings are starlings hovering above me.
-One by one, I stroke the soft white feathers, feel the fragile bone & burn them in my memory: the sight of all twelve of them, each by each, wings beating like an excited heart, flying into dusty skies, a temple somewhere–so distant from me.
+One by one, I stroke her silk-white feathers, feel their attenuated bone–and burn them in my memory; the sight of all twelve of them, each by each, wings beating like an excited heart, flying into dusty skies, a temple somewhere–so distant from me.

 I did not speak or sing to her for 16 Seasons, 4 long Sunless Winters, 1,461 days.
-I cannot Explain –not even to myself.
-A Miracle: when I unleashed her Name to the ice-cloud Skies finally–she coursed through Seas back through me, her Sentences Spilling from my Mouth – & me nestled once more in her feather-white shoulders.
-Yes, I had been Silent for four years & I am Sorry for That, but She Understood Why.
+I cannot explain–not even to myself.
+A miracle–when I unleashed her name, Bellona, to the ice-cloud skies finally–she coursed through tumultuous seas back through me–her sentences spilling from my mouth before she nestled me once more in her feather-white embrace.
+Yes, I had been silent for four years and I am sorry for that, but she understood why.

-Month after month, she stalked me in the too-overgrown forest behind my shabby house–as if she were tracing the narrowest path of light with her long, delicate finger.
-I trembled, too insignificant, there amidst the ancient trees & her reckoning– that Promise — of Something — I was STILL Afraid OF.
+Month after month, she stalked me in the too-overgrown forest behind my shabby house–as if she were tracing the narrowest path of light with her extenuated, delicate finger.
+I trembled, too insignificant–there amidst the ancient trees of her reckoning–her promise of something I was still afraid of.

-Now she leaves me at whim—not returning for many days or weeks sometimes.
-I counted many hours but will not total them or admit to myself.
-Instead, I await her at night, prostrate, ready for her down-feather wings to find me.
-For the blades of her shoulders & wild sentences to hurt me.
-And I have to wonder Is this Wrong?
+Now she leaves me at whim—not returning for many days or weeks, sometimes.
+I enumerated far-too-many hours, but will not total them/admit the unbearable sum even to myself.
+Instead, I await her at night, prostrate, ready for her pearl-white down-feather wings to find me.
+For the blades of her shoulders and wild sentences to hurt me.
+And I have to wonder is this wrong?

-Once she came to me during an almost moonless night.
-I could see her crumpled at the window.
-I helped her inside & then saw the streams of tears shimmering in the little bit of moonlight.
+Once she came to me during an almost-moonless night.
+I spotted her at the crumpled window of my bedroom through the telescope I had purchased, so I would not miss her desperately-anticipated appearance–I assisted her inside;; the weight of her emaciated body slumped against my sternum–before i witnessed her streams of tears shimmering in the scant moonlight.
 I sat her on my bed.
 She and I in quiet shock.
-Her open-flower wounds, purple blue and red—gashes–were remarkably clean-looking.
-I probed her face but she avoided my colorless eyes.
-They are for you, she said before finally meeting my gaze as I towered above her.
+Her open-flower wounds, royal purple and blue-crimson gashes–were remarkably clean-looking.
+I probed her face but she dodged my colorless eyes.
+They are for you, she said–before finally arresting my riveted gaze, as I towered above her.
 They are your pain.

 When she was strong enough to leave me, she disappeared.
-She always left.
-This time there was an orange book on my kitchen table.
-The book was tied several times around with a hemp leather cord knotted over a stone from the sea, a stone I had seen several times in her odd pocket where her hand would go to touch when she was nervous or afraid.
+She always, eventually abandoned me.
+This time , she left an orange book on my kitchen table.
+The book was tied several times around with a hemp leather cord, knotted over a stone from the sea–a stone I had seen several times in her odd pocket where her hand would go to touch when she was nervous or afraid.

-Hour upon hour upon nights of little or no sleep, I formulated her sentences.
-I knew the cadences & rhythm of her eloquent speech, how she usually spoke in meandering long cascades with a short thought interposed here and there.
-I’m not sure if those succinct breaks were for her own benefit or for me—a resting place after wandering through so many complex syntactical machines.
+Hour upon hour, endless night upon nights of paltry, discombobulated sleep–I formulated her indeterminately-possible, stunning sentences.
+I had, long ago, memorized the cadences and rhythm of her eloquent, mellifluous speech–how she usually spoke in meandering, long poetic stanzas, with a short thought interposed here and there.
+I’m not sure if those succinct breaks were for her own benefit or for me—a resting place after spiraling through her infinitely- complex, syntactical machines.

-“Write what you burned in your memory during your half-sleep or no-sleep nights.
-Don’t be afraid.
-We are stone.”
-Then she enfolded me in her cloud-dusky wings and we slept for an eternity.
-Unafraid of what we had become.
-A strange dance.
-Music with empty beats at times.
-The silent beating heart of the starlings that fly from us or the fallen seabird that follows us in our dreams, its eyes still open asking us to burn into our memory–all we have—all our blessings.
+Then she enfolded me in her cloud-dispersed wings, and we slept for eternity–unafraid of what we had become.
+A bizarre dance–music with empty beats punctuating polyphonous, abruptly-truncated melodies–the noiseless, beating hearts of the starlings that fly from us–or the fallen seabird that traverses us in our dreams–their perfectly-round, amber-marble eyes still open–asking us to burn into our memory–all we have, all our blessings.

 [published in Gone Lawn 19, 2015]